israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Novice developers sometimes believe a leading zero prefix has no semantic meaning, so they use it as an alignment device — but this changes the number's meaning!
+ The leading zero syntax for octals is rarely useful and can be mistakenly used, so strict mode makes it a syntax error: